 1 Introduction

 HF systems have specific attributes that make them a viable solution for many radiocommunication requirements.
 They provide a highly versatile means of radiocommunications to a broad base of users and such equipment can be easily transported to remote and lightly populated areas.
-There are two technologies that are examples of advanced digital HF systems.
-This Recommendation specifies the characteristics of these types of systems.
+There are several technologies that are examples of advanced digital HF systems.
+This Recommendation specifies the characteristics of those systems.